The Suite Bettie Jean Story

 History Is As History Does

-Listed as the largest historic district in the US, this sweet downtown area was well preserved partially by a fluke.
+Listed as the largest contiguous historic district in the US, this sweet downtown area was well preserved partially by a fluke.

 Many of the buildings brick fronts were covered by a facade by owners wanting to make the buildings look more modern.
-During the 1970's and 80's a major restoration movement began and most of the false facades were taken off, only to discover the original buildings looking very much as they did when built.
+During the 1970's and 80's a major restoration movement began and most of the these facades were taken off, only to discover the original buildings looking very much as they did when originally built.

 Today, Guthrie, Oklahoma is being discovered by travelers from not only the United States, but tourists from around the world.